 Barriers 2, 12, and 20 all have 2 wins.
 Numbers beyond barrier 24 have not been included, as the number of starters is currently limited to 24 with no emergencies.

 2014 Melbourne Cup champion Protectionist left from Barrier 5 on the first Tuesday of November; eventually hitting the line more than four lengths in the clear of closest rival Red Cadeaux in an utterly dominant performance.

 Melbourne Cup Barrier Draw and Betting

 Don’t be too influenced by barrier statistics when making your wagers at Ladbrokes.com.au as it’s mostly an issue when you go for a straight up win pick.
-Simply picking the winner is one of the least profitable forms of Melbourne Cup betting and it’s easy to try more exotic bet types that pay off better.
+Simply picking the winner is one of the least profitable forms of Melbourne Cup betting and it is not difficult place more exotic bet varieties that offer a far-better winfall.

 A box Melbourne Cup trifecta takes a bit more effort to pick but it can give you a massive payoff and gives your favourite runner a little leeway.
 Other boxed exotic bets are also worth considering as they rely more on choosing the best group of contenders rather than trying to work out how each individual runner will perform.

 The Melbourne Cup barrier draw shouldn’t cause you much concern for your wagers and certainly shouldn’t discourage you from taking long early odds at sites like Ladbrokes.com.au.

 If you know little about horse racing and just like having a once a year flutter on the Melbourne Cup you could always go for the novelty punt of backing the Melbourne Cup horse drawn in your lucky barrier number at Ladbrokes.com.au!